 The Indian Mutiny and Great Uprising of 1857 to 1858 was known as the Sepoy Rebellion, after the Persian word for soldier, sipahi.
-In order to better understand this important period, it’s important to know the context of the time.
+To better understand this period, it’s important to know the context of the time.

 The sources of alienation can be best understood against the historical background— massive change in India from the 1820s through the 1850s.
 The events of 1857 and 1858 were far more complex, layered, and colored by class, caste, and region than simple labels imply.

-Once we understand the external and internal factors, we will have a better understanding of the Uprising, and see how it should be seen as an inevitable outcome of the way the Company ruled India—with its fiscal obligations impeding its political responsibilities as a political sovereign in India.
+Understanding the external and internal factors will grant us a better understanding of the Uprising, and see how it should be seen as an inevitable outcome of the way the Company ruled India—with its fiscal obligations impeding its political responsibilities as a political sovereign in India.

 This is a transcript from the video series Victorian Britain.
 Watch it now, on The Great Courses Plus.

-First, there were the religious and cultural resentments.
+Religious and cultural resentments ran throughout the country.
 The period of “liberal reform” by British officials, missionaries, and observers had critiqued India like never before.
 Indians of many stripes started to resent British meddling in their religious, cultural, and social matters.

 The religious grievances were the most pronounced.
 The steady stream of missionaries after the 1810s theologically assaulted Hinduism and Islam to an unprecedented degree.
 Many Indians, including the sipahis who served the Company, felt their religions were “under attack.”

-And it didn’t help that some British officers who were sympathetic with evangelical Christianity allowed missionaries to preach in the barracks.
-And since their methods were confrontational and polemical, many Indians and sipahis felt, “Hey, not only is our country being changed, but the British want to make us Christian.”
+It didn’t help that some British officers who were sympathetic with evangelical Christianity allowed missionaries to preach in the barracks.
+Since their methods were confrontational and polemical, many Indians and sipahis felt, “Not only is our country being changed, but the British want to make us Christian.”
 Or as it was sometimes said, “The Company has plundered our lands, and now wants to plunder our souls.”

 Since this was happening at a highpoint of British imperial and global might, the British were slow to understand this reaction and were often blinded by their own arrogance.
 There were also economic grievances.
 The continual shoring up of debts affected Indian soldiers.
 To cut costs, high-caste sipahis saw their pay bonuses, or battas, cut.
-The Company’s military and political ambitious were always greater than their fiscal resources.
-And loyal Indian soldiers were now being asked to foot the bill.
+The Company’s military and political ambitions were always greater than its fiscal resources; loyal Indian soldiers were now being asked to foot the bill.